dhh1128/codecraft.co/3-commandments-of-performance-optimization.md

 <figure>
 <img src="assets/pipeline.png" width="500" height="500" />
-<figurecaption>Sample pipeline diagram for a process that might be optimized (in this case, a browser requesting a page that requires database query support).
+<figcaption>Sample pipeline diagram for a process that might be optimized (in this case, a browser requesting a page that requires database query support).
 Greater height = greater throughput of a subsection of the process.
-Current bottleneck = shortest rectangle (in this case, security filter).</figurecaption>
+Current bottleneck = shortest rectangle (in this case, security filter).</figcaption>
 </figure>

 Once you have such a model, the proper focus for optimization should become obvious.
 (It should also be clear when/whether work on secondary bottlenecks might pay off.
 For example, if you can increase the capacity of the most constrained section of your pipeline, then perhaps the next-most-constrained section's capacity will become relevant...)